kartikaysaxena/chat-one/README.md

 An AI enabled chatroom in which multiple people with same room ID can chat together, user can reply to messages using AI by clicking toggle button.
 Built using CSS, JavaScript , NodeJS, ReactJS.
 Integrated ChatGPT's API for AI models.
+Open in two tabs and join the same room to test it.
+Wait for atleast 5 seconds for text generation.

 ## How to run